-Ducks, which had had such a strong presence throughout Season One, make an appearance of sorts in the very first line of this episode: a university rep at Meadow’s school advises the students, “Get all your academic ducks in a row – leave nothing to chance.”
-We may remember that ducks had previously been associated with applying to college in that striking scene in “College” – Tony sees ducks after killing Febby Petrulio and before picking up Meadow from a potential school:
+Ducks had a very strong presence throughout Season One, and they make an appearance —of sorts—in the very first line of this episode: a university rep at Meadow’s school advises the students, “Get all your academic ducks in a row—leave nothing to chance.”
+We may remember that ducks had previously been associated with applying to college in that striking scene in “College”—Tony sees ducks after killing Febby Petrulio and before picking up Meadow from a potential school:

 This first line, uttered by the university representative, immediately sets up a couple of plot points for the episode.
 Meadow is doing everything she can to get into a good university (which also becomes a major plot point for her—and her mother—over the course of the season).
 The line also introduces the idea of chance.
 Eric Scatino tries to get his applications in order, and leave nothing to chance as the advisor recommends, but he is undermined by his father’s addiction to games of chance.